-Determining if Two Functions are Inverse Functions: A thorough look
+Determining if Two Functions are Inverse Functions: A complete walkthrough

 Understanding inverse functions is crucial in various mathematical fields, from algebra and calculus to advanced topics like linear algebra and differential equations.
-So we'll explore the definition of inverse functions, the methods to verify their relationship, and get into examples to solidify your understanding.
 This article provides a thorough look to identifying whether a given pair of functions are indeed inverse functions of each other.
+In real terms, we'll explore the definition of inverse functions, the methods to verify their relationship, and look at examples to solidify your understanding.
 By the end, you'll be confident in determining whether two functions are inverses.

 What are Inverse Functions?